7 reasons to stay invested during market uncertainty

 S&P 500 calendar year returns since 1929

 Source: Bloomberg, S&P Dow Jones Indices.
-Based on the S&P 500 Total Return Index.
-This example is shown for illustrative purposes only and are not guaranteed.
+Data is based on the S&P 500 Total Return Index and current through 12/31/2025.
+This example is shown for illustrative purposes only and is not guaranteed.
 An index is a statistical composite that is not managed.
 It is not possible to invest directly in an index.
 Past performance is not a guarantee of future results.

 4. Stocks usually come back after bear market lows